SixteenThousand/Yona/README.md

 with `yona -f run program.c`.
 You can also see here why the `run` and `compile` commands are separate: the Go language can be run directly with `go run`, but it can also be compiled first.
-Haing the commands be separate allows you to use go either way.
+Having the commands be separate allows you to use go either way.